 Masha Heddle's nephew briefly has prostitutes working at the crossroads inn.

 A Dance with Dragons

-A whore learns to see the man, not his garb, or she turns up dead in an alley.
+A whore learns to see the man, not his garb, or she turns up dead in an alley.—Shae to Tyrion Lannister

 Washerwoman.
-That was the polite way of saying camp follower, which was the polite way of saying whore.
-Where they came from Theon could not say.
+That was the polite way of saying "camp follower", which was the polite way of saying "whore".
+Where they came from, Theon could not say.
 They just seemed to appear, like maggots on a corpse or ravens after a battle.
 Every army drew them.
 Some were hardened whores who could fuck twenty men in a night and drink them all blind.
 Others looked as innocent as maids, but that was just a trick of their trade.
 Some were camp brides, bound to soldiers they followed with words whispered to one god or another but doomed to be forgotten once the war was done.
 They would warm a man's bed by night, patch holes in his boots at morning, cook his supper come dusk, and loot his corpse after the battle.
 Some even did a bit of washing.
-With them, oft as not, came bastard children, wretched, filthy creatures born in one camp or the other.
+With them, oft as not, came bastard children, wretched, filthy creatures born in one camp or the other.—thoughts of Theon Greyjoy

 Some men keep their whoring secret.